4. Hungry Camp to Full Stomach Camp

 The stream they camped beside was called Obia Creek later in the 19th century, probably after a miner by that name.
 It was replaced with Clark's choice sometime after 1950 on the recommendation of Clearwater National Forest supervisor Ralph Space, and by authority of the U.S. Board on Geographic Names.
 The miner's name was transferred to a tributary that begins on the flank of Bowl Butte.1 Clark's name, including his logical but deviant spelling of the adjective — he also spelled it "hungary"; Lewis usually spelled it "hungry" — is one of the few remaining mementos of the Corps' journey through the Bitterroot Mountains.

-"Lewis & Clark Grove" (Clark), September 19uck was with Clark and his six hunters this morning.
+"Lewis & Clark Grove" (Clark), September 19uck was with Clark and his six hunters that morning.
 At six miles into the day's travel they found a stray Indian horse in a small glade, killed and butchered it, ate a little for breakfast, and hung the rest in a tree for Lewis and the main party.
 As usual, the going was slow, over several mountains, along winding ridges, and everywhere over and around much fallen timber "which caused our road of to day to be double the derect distance on the Course."
 In fact, Clark figured the course at south 60 degrees west, but was uncertain about whether to record a distance of 22 miles, or 12 miles.
-They camped on Cedar Creek in a grove of tall, straight western redcedar — "Arborvita" — and lofty western white pine, to which the label "Lewis & Clark Grove" was given early in the 20th century.
-One of the giant pines shows the faint trace of a scar that once was said to be the remains of Clark's name, though that is now believed to have been an innocent hoax.
+They camped on Cedar Creek in a grove of tall, straight western redcedar — "Arborvita" — and lofty western white pine, to which the label "Lewis & Clark Grove" was given it in the mid-1950s by Ralph Space, supervisor of the Clearwater National Forest.
+One of the giant pines shows the faint trace of a scar that once was said to be the remains of Clark's name, though that is now believed to have been only a playful hoax.

 "Portable Soup Camp" (Lewis), September 19